The Curious Price of Distributional Robustness in Reinforcement Learning with a Generative Model: Introduction

 \paragraph{ Sample complexity of RMDPs under the $\chi^2$ divergence.} We summarize our results and provide comparisons with prior works in Table~\ref{tab:chi2}; see Figure~\ref{fig:comopare-to-prior}(b) for an illustration.

 \begin{itemize} \item {\bf Near-optimal sample complexity.} We demonstrate that \DRVI yields $\varepsilon$ accuracy as soon as the sample complexity is on the order of

-for all $\sigma \in (0,\infty)$, which is the first sample complexity in this setting that scales linearly in the size $S$ of the state space; in other words, our theory breaks the quadratic scaling bottleneck that was present in prior works \citep{panaganti2021sample,yang2021towards}.
-We have also developed a strengthened lower bound that is optimized by leveraging the geometry of the uncertainty set under different ranges of $\ror$.
-Our theory is tight when $\sigma \asymp 1$, and is otherwise loose by at most a polynomial factor of the effective horizon $1/(1-\gamma)$ (regardless of the uncertainty level $\sigma$).
-This significantly improves upon prior results (as there exists an unbounded gap between prior upper and lower bounds as $\sigma \rightarrow \infty$).
+for all $\sigma \in (0,\infty)$.
+This result is the first sample complexity in this setting that scales linearly in the size $S$ of the state space and is strictly tighter than existing bounds; in other words, our theory breaks the quadratic scaling bottleneck that was present in prior works \citep{panaganti2021sample,yang2021towards}.
+We have also developed a nearly matched lower bound that is optimized by leveraging the geometry of the uncertainty set under different ranges of $\ror$ on the order of

+By comparing the upper and lower bounds, our theory is tight in all ranges of $\sigma$, except by at most a factor of $\sqrt{\frac{1}{1-\gamma}}$ when $(1-\gamma)^2 \lesssim \sigma \lesssim 1$.
+This verifies the near-optimality of \DRVI's sample complexity across a broad range of uncertainty levels, and significantly improves upon prior results (as there exists an unbounded gap between prior upper and lower bounds as $\sigma \rightarrow \infty$).

-\item {\bf RMDPs can be harder to learn than standard MDPs under the $\chi^2$ divergence.} Somewhat surprisingly, our improved lower bound suggests that RMDPs in this case can be much harder to learn than standard MDPs, at least for a certain range of uncertainty levels.
-We single out two regimes of particular interest.
-Firstly, when $\sigma \asymp 1$, the sample size requirement of RMDPs is on the order of $\frac{SA}{(1-\gamma)^4 \varepsilon^2} $ (up to log factor), which is provably larger than the one for standard MDPs by a factor of $\frac{1}{1-\gamma}$.
-Secondly, the lower bound continues to increase as $\ror$ grows and exceeds the sample complexity of standard MDPs when $\ror \gtrsim \frac{1}{(1-\gamma)^3}$.
+\item {\bf RMDPs are harder to learn than standard MDPs under the $\chi^2$ divergence.} In contrast to the case with the TV distance, our results show that RMDPs under the $\chi^2$ divergence are never easier to learn than standard MDPs.
+When $\sigma$ is relatively small ($ \sigma \lesssim (1-\gamma)^2$), the sample size requirement of RMDPs shown by the matched upper and lower bound is on the order of $\frac{SA}{(1-\gamma)^3 \varepsilon^2} $ (up to log factor), matching the sample complexity of standard MDPs.
+When the uncertainty level $ \sigma \gtrsim 1-\gamma$, the lower bound surpasses the sample complexity of standard MDPs, highlighting the difficulty of solving RMDPs under the $\chi^2$ divergence compared to standard MDPs.
+Notably, the upper and lower bounds match each other on the order of $\frac{SA\sigma}{(1-\gamma)^4}$ when $ \sigma \gtrsim 1$, exhibiting linear growth with respect to $\sigma$.

 \end{itemize}